CitraIT/ps_greppable_nmap/README.md

-# ps_greppable_nmap
+# Powershell Script to Consume Nmap Greppable Output
-Powershell script to demonstrate how parse nmap greppable output
+### This script is a Proof of concept on how to consume output from nmap in greppable format to input to another processes.